entaroadun/hnpickup/README.txt

 Here Hacker News aggregator is our source of data.
-The data mining objective is to figure out when is good time to post an article or a story on Hacker News website so other people will upvote it and it will get to from the "newest" page to "news" page.
+The data mining objective is to figure out when is good time to post an article or a story on Hacker News website so other people will up-vote it and it will get to from the "newest" page to "news" page.

 ## =============================